Culinary Medicine at Georgia State University Lewis College of Nursing and Health Professionals

 Jessica is an active member of the Academy of Nutrition and Dietetics, the Georgia Academy of Nutrition and Dietetics (GAND) and the Greater Atlanta Dietetic Association (GADA).

 In 2019 Jessica started the Culinary Medicine and Wellness programming at Georgia State University as a means to fill a gap within the curriculum offered to nutrition students and undergraduate students at large.
-She is excited to serve as curriculum committee member to The Culinary Medicine Specialist Board starting January 2021.
+She is excited to serve as curriculum committee member to The American College of Culinary Medicine starting January 2021.

 Prevent prescriptions, eat for wellness is at the heart of Jessica’s philosophy on nutrition.
 As a mother, entrepreneur, avid cook and educator, Jessica recognizes that food is an integral part of our lives.